-Lana Del Rey’s ‘Boyfriend’ Buries His Mother, Travels To Cuba, California
+Lana Del Rey’s ‘Boyfriend’ Buries His Mother, Travels To Cuba And California

 For example, Lana Del Rey posted on social media about the Flow Festival in Helsinki, Finland; Germany’s Way Out West festival; and the Oya Festival in Norway, as previously reported by the Inquisitr.

 It also appears that Lana Del Rey might be making new music in 2017 — but this may also be a rumor.
-For example, NME reported in early February that there is a chance that Lana Del Rey new music rumors are true — but nothing has been officially confirmed by LDR or Emile Haynie.
+NME reported in early February that there is a chance that Lana Del Rey new music rumors are true — but nothing has been officially confirmed by LDR or Emile Haynie.

 [Feature Image by Christopher Polk/Getty Images for Interscope]